MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnect-faq.md

 **Q: Are SLDs (Single Label Domains) supported?**

-No, Azure AD Connect does not support on-prem forests/domains using SLDs.
+No, Azure AD Connect does not support on-premises forests/domains using SLDs.

 **Q: Are "dotted" NetBios named supported?**

-No, Azure AD Connect does not support on-prem forests/domains where the NetBios name contains a period "." in the name.
+No, Azure AD Connect does not support on-premises forests/domains where the NetBios name contains a period "." in the name.

 ## Environment